My flight from Tongatapu to ‘Eua was the longest of my life.

 The wind whipped around us as we left the shelter of nearby bushes and approached the rock gardens at the Laku Fa’anga Cliffs.
 As I snapped photos of towers of limestone and the fossils contained within them, Taki told me about the Tongan legend associated with this site.

 Supposedly, there was once a family of seven who made their home along the southern coast of ‘Eua.
-It was a lonely life, and they only food they had to subsist on was fa fruit, which isn’t tasty to begin with.
+It was a lonely life, and thee only food they had to subsist on was fa fruit, which isn’t all that tasty to begin with.

 As time passed and the family made their way through their fa supply, the parents began to grow concerned about running out of food.
 They didn’t want to have to see their children starve to death, so instead sacrificed themselves to extend the life of their food supply.
 The parents jumped to their deaths from the 200-metre-high cliff.